ludruggiero/RL/README.md

 # RL

-This repository contains ROS (Robot Operating System) code developed during the Robotics Lab course.
+This repository contains the homework 1 code developed for the Robotics Lab course.